zahrag/BIOSCAN-5M/README.md

 size information of the organisms.
 We provide this metadata in both CSV and JSONLD file types.

-### Partitioning
+### Partitions
-We partitioned the BIOSCAN-5M dataset for both closed-world and open-world machine learning problems.
+We partitioned the BIOSCAN-5M dataset into splits for both closed-world and open-world machine learning problems.

 The closed-world classification task uses samples labelled with a scientific name for their species (<code>train</code>, <code>val</code>, and <code>test</code> partitions).
 This task requires the model to correctly classify new images and DNA barcodes of across a known set of species labels that were seen during training.

-The open-world classification task uses samples whose species name is a placeholder name, and whose genus name is in the <code>train</code> partition.
-(<code>key_unseen</code>, <code>val_unseen</code>, and <code>test_unseen</code> partitions).
+The open-world classification task uses samples whose species name is a placeholder name, and whose genus name is a scientific name (<code>key_unseen</code>, <code>val_unseen</code>, and <code>test_unseen</code> partitions).
 This task requires the model to correctly group together new species that were not seen during training.
-In the retreival paradigm, this can be performed using <code>test_unseen</code> records as queries against a database of records with keys comprised of <code>key_unseen</code>.
+In the retreival paradigm, this can be performed using <code>test_unseen</code> records as queries against keys from the <code>key_unseen</code> records.
-Alternatively, this data can be evaluated at the genus-level by classification against the <code>train</code> partition.
+Alternatively, this data can be evaluated at the genus-level by classification via the species in the <code>train</code> partition.

-Other samples with labelled with placeholder species names are placed in the <code>other_heldout</code> partition, and can be used to train an unseen species novelty detector.
+Other samples labelled with placeholder species names are placed in the <code>other_heldout</code> partition, and can be used to train an unseen species novelty detector.

 Samples without species labels are placed in the <code>pretrain</code> partition, which can be used for self-supervised or semi-supervised training.
 This partition comprises 90% of the data.

-To use the partitions we propose, see the <code>split</code> field of the metadata.
+To use the partitions we propose, see the <code>split</code> field of the metadata file(s).

 <figure style="text-align: center;">
   <img src="BIOSCAN_images/repo_images/treemap_partitions.svg" alt="Treemap diagram showing number of samples per partition." />